Before you get started

 You can configure the events that will be sent by the web service:

-- all events (absences created and pending approval, approved absences, deleted absences)
+- all events (absences created pending validation, validated absences, deleted absences)

-- approved events only (approved absences, deleted absences)
+- only validated events (validated absences, deleted absences)

 - Verb: POST

-- URI: you must provide the URL that will be called each time an absence is created or deleted
+- URL: you must provide the URL to call each time an absence is created or deleted

 The header contains the following fields:

-- Authorization, which contains the authorisation key you provide.
+Authorization, which contains the authorization key you provide.

 Authorization: Basic YWxhZGRpbjpvcGVuc2VzYW1l

-- X-Version: payload format version (provided by Figgo)
+- X-Version: payload format version (provided by Timmi Absences)

-- X-Resource-Type: type of object sent (leave only in the current version)
+- X-Resource-Type: type of object sent (leave only in current version)

-- X-Event: the event that generated the call (created, approved, deleted)
+- X-Event: event that generated the call (created, approved, deleted)